 Note - The settings that display on your screen depend on the type of Boom Control Layout you chose at the CONTROL section.
-(See Boom height control setup, 180.)
+(See Boom height control setup (page 180).)

 Тар То Target Height Enter the distance above the ground or crop canopy (see Sensing Mode below) that you want the nozzles to be.
 Minimum Target Height Set the lowest value that the target height can be set to.
 If a height sensor on a multi-sensor zone is reporting a height lower than this value, the display will switch from using the average zone height to using just the lowest sensor.
 Maximum Target Height Set the maximum height that the target can be.
 System Aggressiveness Set the aggressiveness for the boom height control system.
 A higher value is more aggressive, and a lower value is less aggressive.
 Roll Stabilizer Raise this setting to increase the boom roll stability.
+Sensing Mode Select how the system will detect the boom height: Ground: Boom height is based on the surface of the ground.
+Use Ground mode to sense the ground surface through low coverage vegetation, such as stubble or young crops.
+Canopy (default): Boom height is based on the top of the crop canopy.
+Select Canopy mode to sense the closest object seen.
+This is used to sense bare ground or high-coverage broad leaf crop canopy.
+Note - Ground mode is susceptible to unwanted reflectance on hard or wet surfaces, such as bare ground.
+If this is an issue, select Canopy mode.